How to find us?

 List of the required documents:

-- Application form, filled in Lithuanian.
+- Application form, filled in Lithuanian (official state language) only.

-- Valid passport (passports if multiple nationalities).
+- Valid passport (passports, in case of multiple citizenships).

 - Document certifying that previously mentioned person held Lithuanian citizenship on 15 June 1940.***